khawkins98/vf-child-playground/README.md

 # Visual Framework Child Theme template

-Clone this project as a template to easily make use of core Visual Framework patterns, override them, and add your own.
+Clone this project as a template to easily make use of [the core Visual Framework](https://github.com/visual-framework/vf-core#visual-framework-20) patterns, override them, and add your own.

 Why use a child theme?
 Programatically use (and update from) Visual Framework core patterns, but with complete flexibility in the look